Burst-Computing/burst-validation/README.md

 Commands:
   s3             Use S3 as backend
-  redis-stream   Use Redis Stream as backend redis-list     Use Redis List as backend rabbitmq       Use RabbitMQ as backend message-relay  Use burst message relay as backend help           Print this message or the help of the given subcommand(s)
+  redis-stream   Use Redis Streams as backend redis-list     Use Redis Lists as backend rabbitmq       Use RabbitMQ as backend message-relay  Use burst message relay as backend help           Print this message or the help of the given subcommand(s)